chris-araman/CombineCloudKit/README.md

 [Combine](https://developer.apple.com/documentation/combine) publishers.
 Publishers can be used to process values over time, using Combine's declarative API.

+## ⚠️ Deprecated

+I am unfortunately unable to maintain this project moving forward.
+If you would like to fork and maintain it, please reach out.

+Please consider making use of the new async functionality in CloudKit and SwiftData.

 ## 📦 Adding CombineCloudKit to Your Project

 CombineCloudKit supports [Swift Package Manager](https://developer.apple.com/documentation/swift_packages),